One Day in Sedona: A Day Trip From Phoenix

 If you didn’t pack a sandwich for your hike, then chances are you will be ravenous by the time you have finished your morning hike and made it back to central Sedona.

-Luckily, there are plenty of affordable Mexican eateries that provide fantastic value for the calorie-burning hiker!
 If you have to narrow it down to only one, then you can’t go wrong with visiting Tortas de Fuego which has two locations in Sedona and serves many traditional Mexican dishes along with enough vegetarian options for your non-meat-eating friends.

 Afternoon: Experience and Shop in Central Sedona